Tangshitao/QuadTreeAttention/README.md

 # QuadtreeAttention
-# Codes will be avaiable once the paper is accepted
+# Codes will be released once the paper is accepted